mortar-works/mortar-website/src/site/use-cases/ditto.md

 order: 2
 ---

+Digital Triage Tools
-Building the next generation of digital services
+The next generation of digital services
 ---------------------------------------------------------------------------------------------------------------------------------

 Navigating large amounts of information has become daunting and time consuming, with huge amounts of information becoming increasingly inaccessible.